dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/payments.md

 ![Screendoor asking for payment when requesting a submission fee.](../images/payments_1.png)

 <div class='alert'>
-    **Note:** You must be an administrator, or have the appropriate [permissions](/articles/your_account/dashboard/managing_users.html#managing-user-permissions), to manage payments for your organization.
+    **Note:** You must be an administrator, or have the appropriate [permissions](/articles/screendoor/your_account/managing_users.html#managing-user-permissions), to manage payments for your organization.
 </div>

 ### Getting started

 To accept credit card payments, you will first need to [create a Stripe account](https://dashboard.stripe.com/register).

-When you have a Stripe account, select the "Edit" link on the right side of the project header, and select "Project Page" in the project wizard.
+Once you've set up your Stripe account, select the "Edit" link on the right side of the project header, and select "Project Page" in the project wizard.
 Check the box "Charge a submission fee."

 ![Payment setting on Details page.](../images/payments_2.png)